Healthy Homes Assessment Melling

 What We Do

-As building inspectors, we are experts in all elements of expert house inspections.
-We are here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the elements involved in professional house inspections.
+We’re here to make sure that you make the correct decision when purchasing your next property.

-We are serious about your investment and conduct detailed examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the exciting aspects of purchasing or owning your own home.
+We take your investment seriously, and undertake detailed checks to ensure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of purchasing or owning a house.

-We are specialised in a range of services to make sure that you are fully informed of the condition of any property you may be thinking of buying or selling as well as additional services.
+We offer a wide range of services to make sure you are completely aware of the state of any property you might be looking to purchase or sell in addition to other services.

-We do not just cooperate with you, we also have important clients such as municipal councils and banks and insurance companies.
-Evidently , they like the peace of mind provided, by the data contained that we provide in our reports of building inspections.
+We not only collaborate with you, but we also work with important clients such as municipal councils and banks, and insurance companies.
+Evidently they enjoy their peace of mind provided, thanks to the information provided in our building inspection reports.

-We have a systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into your Report, you are able to actually see any issues identified.
-Because of our comprehensive reporting it is no wonder we receive so many clients who recommend our service to family and acquaintances.
+With our systematic approach to inspecting your property and the latest software technology with digital photos embedded into the Report, you can actually see any issues that may be discovered.
+Because of our detailed report, it is easy to understand why we receive so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports